ossf/scorecard/README.md

 1. Use this data to proactively improve the security posture of the critical projects the world depends on.

-### Requirements
-* The scorecard must only be composed of automate-able, objective data.
-For example, a project having 10 contributors doesn’t necessarily mean it’s more secure than a project with say 50 contributors.
-But, having two maintainers might be preferable to only having one -  the larger bus factor and ability to provide code reviews is objectively better.
-* The scorecard criteria can be as specific as possible and not limited general recommendations.
-For example, for Go, we can recommend/require specific linters and analyzers to be run on the codebase.
-* The scorecard can be populated for any open source project without any work or interaction from maintainers.
-* Maintainers must be provided with a mechanism to correct any automated scorecard findings they feel were made in error, provide "hints" for anything we can't detect automatically, and even dispute the applicability of a given scorecard finding for that repository.
-* Any criteria in the scorecard must be actionable.
-It should be possible, with help, for any project to "check all the boxes".
-* Any solution to compile a scorecard should be usable by the greater open source community to monitor upstream security.

 ## Usage

 The program only requires one argument to run, the name of the repo: